shadialnamrouti/CodeBase/README.md

 # CodeBase
-A code library for all common algorithms in all languages
+A code base for all common algorithms in all languages